Home > News

 The LG G5 (along with the M5) are the two TVs in LG’s OLED lineup that are getting the biggest update: both coming with a new ‘Brightness Booster Ultimate‘ panel technology that reportedly will have 40% higher peak ‘full-screen brightness', along with a boost in more localized brightness that will likely mean an uplift of several hundred nits (though we’ll have to wait for independent testing to know for sure).

 The previous-gen MLA panels were impressive enough already in terms of brightness, so we’re excited to see what these latest screens look like in person.
-It is important to note however that this panel upgrade appears to be limited to the 55″, 65″, 77″, and 83″ models, with LG not making the same claims with regards to the largest 97″ size screen and the new 48″ variant – the first time this smaller size has been an option for the G-series.
+It is important to note, however, that this panel upgrade appears to be limited to the 55″, 65″, 77″, and 83″ models, with LG not making the same claims with regards to the largest 97″ size screen and the new 48″ variant – the first time this smaller size has been an option for the G-series.

 The maximum refresh rate of the screen is being upped slightly to 165Hz from the previous 144Hz, which is a smallish increase but still good news for gamers.

 In terms of processing power, the G5 will come with the upgraded Alpha 11 Gen 2 (as will the M5), an upgrade over the Gen 1 in the G4.
-This isn’t a massive upgrade but it should still offer great performance when it comes to upscaling and smoothing of lower quality footage.
+This isn’t a massive upgrade, but it should still offer great performance when it comes to upscaling and smoothing lower-quality footage.
 Like the other OLED TV releases from the company this year, the G5 will run on the latest webOS 25, which comes with an array of AI features like ‘smart profiles’ with voice recognition and activation, plus an AI Picture wizard to help tweak the image to your exact specifications.

 The overall aesthetic design of the TV will remain similar to last year’s model.
+The size, weight, and wall mount will vary depending on the TV size.
+These specifications were taken from Richer Sounds.

 • Resolution: 3840 x 2160 (4K/UHD)